silas400/silas400/README.md

 #
 </div>

+<h3 align="center">About me</h3>

+I am a motivated individual that has a passion for coding and being a positive force in the world.
+No matter what role I am taking on, I will put my all to ensure that I and the team around me excels at completing the tasks at hand.
+Some of my biggest strengths is my ability to lead, flexibility, proven reliability, and keeping focus on the bigger picture.
+Happy Coding!
 <!--

 **silas400/silas400** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.